redhat-cip/ansible-spinalstack/README.md

 ### SSH key

-You need also a SSH key. `contrib/prepare.sh` expect the public key to be in the standard `~/.ssh/id_rsa.pub` file.
+You need also a SSH key.
+We expect the public key to be in the standard `~/.ssh/id_rsa.pub` file.

 Run it
 ------

-One can find two helper scripts in the `contrib/` directory.

 The `prepare.sh` will build qcow2 images on top of the base images.
 It will also create the `seed.iso` disk to inject information through cloud-init.